Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/laptopsurvey.md

 collaboratively working through each of the steps in the assignment.
-Please note that there are currently no student technical leaders assigned to this course and thus there may be times when you need to wait before I will be able to help by collaboration with you through YouTube or Slack.
+Please note that there are currently no student technical leaders assigned to this course and thus there may be times when you need to wait before I will be able to help by collaborating with you through YouTube or Slack.

 During the laboratory sessions you will be able to pair program with me and/or the other students in the course through programs like VS Code.
 I will also